Farukest/Zolymarket/docs/USER_GUIDE.md

-# Polymarket FHEVM - User Guide
+# Zolymarket FHEVM - User Guide

-Complete guide for using the Polymarket FHEVM prediction market platform as an end user.
+Complete guide for using the Zolymarket FHEVM prediction market platform as an end user.

 ---